 Some hatching and a wider cycle lane could be used to narrow it down to one lane.

 7. Cut the westside Islandbridge car parking

-Islandbridge has a car park for the War Memorial Gardens and ample residential parking (undersubscribed in developments on both sides of the road).
+Islandbridge has a car park for the War Memorial Gardens and ample residential parking (if we can get people to use the undersubscribed underground parking in developments on the road).

 It is too much of a compromise to not protect the bike lane on the westside stretch in order to preserve on-street car parking spaces.
 It would be better to extend the footpath, protect the lane, and remove the spaces.

 8. Bridge changes

 The bridge near Conyngham Road over the Liffey is a real challenge.
 The roadway is not wide, the space is difficult, and there is strong pedestrian demand.

 The changes to make this a safer, better space are probably not lane changes, but some plans should be made to improve the function of the railings which narrow the footpath, waste some space on the roadside.

 They could be replaced anyway solely only the grounds that they are mismatched and ugly for that picturesque bridge!

 9. Pedestrian safety at the Conyngham Road junction